Information

 Gerona airport (GRO)

-Pick up from the hotel will be between 9h00-9h30
+Pick up after breakfast from the hotel at 9h00-9h30

-From/to BARCELONA or GERONA airport Cattle Drive or Smugglers trail – – > 1h30/2h00
+From/to BARCELONA or GERONA airport Cattle Drive or Smugglers trail – – > 1h30 to 2h —-

-The driver will waiting for you at meeting point and will have a client list and be holding a sign bearing the Hipic Hotel/ Catalonia Horse Trails logo.
+The driver will wait for you at meeting point and will have a client list and be holding a sign bearing the Hípic Hotel / Catalonia Horse Trails logo.

 Prices Group Transfer (two ways)